KelvinWSC/HK_WhiskyNav/README.md

 Furthermore, through Machine Learning, the app can analyse the flavour profile of the whisky and display an easy-to-understand flavour description to the user.
 Through the anaylsis of the flavour profile, the app can also accurately recommend similar whisky, or completely different whisky for user to explore.

+## **Table of content**
+The section below documents the process of building this application, the challenges we faced, the solution we explored and applied, and the results.
+There are 3 episodes,